Skip to main content

 The tasks and objectives of the Grundschule are determined by its position within the school system.
 The primary school's role is to lead its pupils from more play-oriented forms of learning at pre-school level to the more systematic forms of school learning, and also to direct the form and content of teaching programmes towards the different learning requirements and capabilities of individual pupils.

-According to the recommendations, the task of the primary school is to enable basic school education in a joint educational programme for all children.
-The goal is to acquire and extend basic and adaptable competences.
+According to the agreement, the task of the primary school is to guarantee basic and well-roundet school education in a joint educational programme for all children.
+The goal is to acquire adaptable competences.
 These include above all the key competencesin the areas of linguistics and mathematics, which form a basis for not only all other educational areas in the primary school but also for continuing education as well as lifelong learning and independent appropriation of culture.
 The nationwide educational standards in the subjects German and mathematics are hereby decisive for the primary sector, grade 4 (resolutions of the Standing Conference of 15 October 2004 as amended on 23 June 2022).
 The Common European Framework of Reference for Languages (CEFR) as well as the Perspectives Framework for General Studies (Perspektivrahmen Sachunterricht) also provide an orientation.

 Specific legislative framework